MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy.md

 ## <a name="bkmk_not"></a>What is not provide in this deployment

-This deployment does not provide instructions for deploying the following items.
+This deployment does not provide instructions for deploying the following items:

 - Active Directory Domain Services \(AD DS\).
 - Active Directory Certificate Services \(AD CS\) and a Public Key Infrastructure \(PKI\).